Sage-Bionetworks-Workflows/nf-genie/README.md

 #### Running with docker locally

-Add `-with-docker <docker_image_name>` to every nextflow command to invoke docker in general to be used.
+Add `-with-docker <docker_image_name>` and specify the docker image parameter to every nextflow command to invoke docker in general to be used.
 See [docker-containers](https://www.nextflow.io/docs/latest/docker.html#docker-containers) for more details.

+See [nextflow.config](/nextflow_schema.json) for the docker parameters available.

 Note that all the docker parameters have set default docker containers based on the **profile** you select.
 If you want to use a different default from what is available in the profiles, you must: